WordPress vs Wix vs Squarespace vs Weebly ComparisonPosted by TotalDC

 Another negative thing is that like with other website builders, you can’t switch platforms.
 The good thing is that this Squarespace lets you export some of your files like – comments, gallery pages, some texts, and project pages.
 Interestingly you won’t be able to export more than 1 blog post, audio or video files, custom code, your blog drafts, etc. If you use it for eCommerce you won’t be able to export your product pages.

 Perhaps it’s not a good idea to build on SquareSpace if you plan to build a large website with tons of customization and propriety assets or if you prefer not to be stuck with only one service provider.

-As I have mentioned above Weebly offers one of the cheapest plan.
+As I have mentioned above Weebly offers one of the cheapest plans.
 So if you are looking for a basic online store solution that is affordable Weebly is for you.

 Another huge plus for Weebly is that Weebly allows you to export most of the content and your theme source code.

-If you are thinking about creating blog on Weebly, it is not great for that.
+If you are thinking about creating a blog on Weebly, it is not great for that.
 Mainly because editing experience isn’t great and you can’t preview your posts.
-Weebly blogs have lots of duplicate content, which means that your websites SEO will suffer.
+Weebly blogs have lots of duplicate content, which means that your website’s SEO will suffer.

-In Comparison to WordPress, Weebly’s community is not as active.
-This can be very discouraging if you’re new to website builder and have general questions about using the platform.
+In comparison to WordPress, Weebly’s community is not as active.
+This can be very discouraging if you’re new to website building and have general questions about using the platform.